Facelift

 What Is a Facelift?

 Facelift surgery reduces fine lines, wrinkles, jowls, and sagging skin.
 These early signs of aging can affect men and women alike.
-Our facial plastic surgeons perform various facelifts in Philadelphia, including traditional SMAS (superficial musculoaponeurotic system) facelifts and mini facelifts, and their techniques routinely give patients very natural results.
+Our facial plastic surgeons are skilled with a variety of facelift techniques, including traditional SMAS (Superficial Musculoaponeurotic System) facelifts, custom hybrid deep plane facelifts, and mini facelifts.
+Their techniques routinely give patients very natural results.

-Depending on the extent of lift required to achieve the desired outcome, Dr. Pontell and Dr. Weng often combines the facelift with an eyelid lift (blepharoplasty) or a brow lift to rejuvenate the forehead.
-Submental liposuction can be combined with a mini-facelift to help patients with extra fat under their chin.
+Depending on the extent of lift required to achieve the desired outcome, Dr. Pontell and Dr. Weng can often combine facelift surgery with an eyelid lift (blepharoplasty) to renew the areas around the eyes or a brow lift to rejuvenate the forehead.
+Submental liposuction can also be combined with a mini-facelift to help patients with extra fat under their chin.
 Our doctors will help you determine which procedure best suits your needs.

 Video Image Placeholder